-Activating or deactivating identify LED:
+Activating or deactivating identify LED: About this task

 The system provides several LEDs that help identify various components, such as enclosures or field replaceable units (FRUs), in the system.
 For this reason, they are called identify LEDs.

 You can activate or deactivate the following types of identify LEDs: